dinalarcode/Simple-text-to-speech/readme.md

 Running on http://127.0.0.1:5000
 ```

-Open that address in your web browser and the app is ready to use.
+Hold Ctrl and click that link to open it in your browser, or just copy and paste it into your browser's address bar.

 ---